oscillatingworks/bou/README.md

 based on a Ubuntu 20.04 LTS amd64 ISO file.

-All software described above is included in the `bou` image, although some [extra settings](userland/) are performed after installation or user creation.
+All software described above is included in the `bou` image, although some [extra settings](userland/) are performed after installation and user creation.

+## For who

+Anyone interested on Linux for the desktop, either as a newcomer or as a software professional coming from Windows or Mac worlds.

 ## Install